magneticio/vamp/docs/content/reference/breeds.md

 An endpoint is a "stable" port that almost never changes.
 It points to the "first" service in your blueprint.
 This service can of course be changed, but the endpoint port normally doesnt.
 Under the hood, we do a fairly simple port mapping.

-> **Note:** endpoints are not strictly optional.
+> **Note:** endpoints are optional.
 You can just deploy services and have a home grown method to connect them to some stable, exposable endpoint.

 ## Clusters & Services